 The Orion StarBlast 6i comes equipped with Orion’s IntelliScope Computerized Object Locator.
 The IntelliScope system consists of a hand control which connects to encoder assemblies on the altitude and azimuth axes of the mount.

-The 6i comes with the device, and Orion also sells several full-sized Dobsonian models with the feature, and it can be purchased separately as an add-on for existing telescopes.
+The 6i comes with the Intelliscope controller, and Orion also sells several full-sized Dobsonian models with it as well.

-The feature is extremely easy to use.
+The Intelliscope is extremely easy to use.
 Once you have set up the telescope and mount, you need only turn it on and run its two-star alignment procedure.
-This does require the user to be able to identify two bright named stars, but finder charts are provided for the available alignment stars.
+This does require the user to be able to identify two bright named stars, but this should be a fairly easy task.

 Once this alignment is complete, the user can select from a sizable catalog of objects in the database, and the scope will provide directional cues on the back-lit screen of the hand control to guide the user to the object.